Pretro/gymstore/README.md

 + The site is built to easy navigate and this makes it also easy to use.

++ The site is built so that the user can easily shop what they want to shop.

++ The site is built so that the user can easily register as a member.

-+ A secure checkout page where user can see a detailed list of their products
++ The site is built with a secure checkout page so that the user can see a detailed list of their products.

-+ A registration section thus giving the option of being able to track purchases by sending emails
++

 ### __Design__